 SONS OF ANARCHY (FX)

-Why post this on Tuesday?
-After airing its first season on Wednesday, FX's Sons of Anarchy moved to Tuesday and has aired there ever since.
+Scheduling history: After airing its first season on Wednesday, FX's Sons of Anarchy moved to Tuesday and has aired there ever since.

 See (who saw) how it all began: The premiere of Sons of Anarchy did respectably by FX standards, but it was certainly not an out-of-the-box hit.
 In fact, after premiering with a quiet 2.53 million viewers and 1.2 demo on 9/3/08, the show dropped in each of the next two weeks, to a 1.1 demo in week two and a series-low 0.9 in week three.
 The show perked up a bit from there, but only into the low-1 range during season one.

-The worst of times: You have to start with season one; after all, none of the 40 results in the last three seasons have done worse than any of season one.
+The worst of times: You have to start with season one; after all, none of the 40 results in the last four seasons have done worse than any of season one.
 Most of season three also saw the show slump; from its 2.1 demo premiere, Sons dropped by 0.8 in the next six weeks before recovering down the stretch.
 The series low remains the 0.9 demo on 9/17/08.
 (I don't have the 9/24/08 result, so there's a chance that one went lower, but it's not that likely considering it got back to a 1.1 the next week.)

 For more on The War of 18-49, my look at the history of primetime TV's veteran shows, see the Index.